Nokia first quarter in profit, revenues miss consensus

+HELSINKI (Reuters) - Nokia Oyj (NOKIA.HE) on Thursday reported a 2% fall in first-quarter revenue that missed analysts’ estimates, as it took a hit of about 200 million euros to its topline largely because the COVID-19 pandemic disrupted supply in China.

-HELSINKI (Reuters) - Nokia Oyj (NOKIA.HE) reported lower-than-expected revenues for the first three months of the year on Thursday, but eked out a small profit, backed by good demand for 5G telecoms equipment.
+It, however, eked out a small profit backed by good demand for its new 5G telecoms equipment.

 The Finnish company, battling with China’s Huawei and Sweden’s Ericsson (ERICb.ST), is trying to strengthen its 5G slate and looking especially to deployment by U.S. telecom companies for growth.